Apple iPhone sales fall again

 Apple managed to break its losing streak in the December quarter thanks to strong demand for the iPhone 7 Plus.
 But that reversal proved to be short lived.

-Apple's overall sales for the March quarter rose to $52.9 million from $50.6 billion a year earlier.
+Apple's overall sales for the March quarter rose to $52.9 billion from $50.6 billion a year earlier.
 But the slight dip in iPhone demand is nonetheless a red flag.

+"We're seeing what we believe to be a pause in purchases on iPhone, which we believe are due to the earlier and much more frequent reports about future iPhones," Tim Cook, Apple's CEO, said on a conference call with analysts Tuesday.

+The surprise sales decline pushed down Apple's stock more than 2% in after hours trading.

-Ahead of the earnings, some analysts suggested users would hold off on purchasing new iPhones ahead of a big refresh expected later this year.
+Ahead of the earnings, some analysts suggested users would hold off on purchasing new iPhones ahead of a much-hyped refresh expected later this year.

 "It appears Apple users are holding off upgrading but not necessarily leaving the ecosystem," Steven Milunovich, an analyst with UBS, wrote in an investor note this week.
 "Investors need faith that users are waiting rather than switching."